Italian Recipe Book

 Made with only 2 ingredients this classic Italian tomato passata simply uses strained tomatoes infused with fragrant basil leaves to create perfect tomato sauce.

-Total Time1 hour 20 minutes
+TOTAL TIME:1 hour hr 20 minutes mins

-Servings: 4 8 oz jars
+SERVINGS: 4 8 oz jars

 Ingredients